TryGhost/Ghost/.github/ISSUE_TEMPLATE/---bug-report.md

 ---

+Welcome 👋
-Welcome 👋&nbsp; Please keep in mind that GitHub is our office.
-We invite you to share any bug reports here 🐛&nbsp; For anything else please use https://forum.ghost.org 👫
+Please keep in mind that GitHub is our office.
+We invite you to share any bug reports here 🐛..
+For anything else please use https://forum.ghost.org 👫

 ### Issue Summary